-- 1. To fulfill our fellowship's primary purpose, the NA groups have joined together to create a structure which develops, coordinates, and maintains services on behalf of NA as a whole. - 2.
-The final responsibility and authority for NA services rests with the NA groups. - 3.
-The NA groups delegate to the service structure the authority necessary to fulfill the responsibilities assigned to it. - 4.
-Effective leadership is highly valued in Narcotics Anonymous.
-Leadership qualities should be carefully considered when selecting trusted servants. - 5.
-For each responsibility assigned to the service structure, a single point of decision and accountability should be clearly defined. - 6.
-Group conscience is the spiritual means by which we invite a loving God to influence our decisions. - 7.
-All members of a service body bear substantial responsibility for that body's decisions and should be allowed to fully participate in its decision-making processes.
+- To fulfill our fellowship's primary purpose, the NA groups have joined together to create a structure which develops, coordinates, and maintains services on behalf of NA as a whole. - The final responsibility and authority for NA services rests with the NA groups. - The NA groups delegate to the service structure the authority necessary to fulfill the responsibilities assigned to it. - Effective leadership is highly valued in Narcotics Anonymous.
+Leadership qualities should be carefully considered when selecting trusted servants. - For each responsibility assigned to the service structure, a single point of decision and accountability should be clearly defined. - Group conscience is the spiritual means by which we invite a loving God to influence our decisions. - All members of a service body bear substantial responsibility for that body's decisions and should be allowed to fully participate in its decision-making processes. - Our service structure depends on the integrity and effectiveness of our communications.